Chapter 9 – The Dream Daemon (Background Maintenance)

 Depth 0.5 is Depth 0 on a schedule.

-You run the entropy scan nightly or weekly and publish the report as an artifact: a dashboard entry, a ticket, or a message with the top findings and their evidence.
+You run the sensors nightly or weekly and publish the report as an artifact: a dashboard entry, a ticket, or a message with the top findings and their evidence.
 Nothing is modified.
 No diffs are generated.
-The automation is real, but it is read-only.
+The automation is real, but it stays read-only.

-This is the lowest-friction path to enterprise adoption: you get a consistent maintenance signal without triggering the fear that “the agent is writing code in the background.”
+This is often the lowest-friction path to adoption: you get a consistent maintenance signal without triggering the fear that “the agent is writing code in the background.”

 Depth 1: Scheduled, human-approved proposals